About

 Meet Rachel

 Hello, Friend, and welcome to Cranberry Tea Time!
 Thank you for coming to visit with me.
-I’m Rachel, a pastor's wife, a mother, and a sinner saved by grace.
-I like coffee, flowers, tea parties, the color purple, and painted toenails.
-I have never reached my chocolate threshold seriously think I may not have one.
-I have dysautonomia; it’s an invisible illness, and it makes life challenging.
+I’m Rachel, a wife, a mother, and a sinner saved by grace.
+I have dysautonomia; it is a chronic illness, and it makes life challenging.
+I am mostly homebound due to muscle weakness, intense fatigue, and migraines.
 I am learning to take life one day at a time, to rely on God’s strength, and to rest in His grace.
 Despite the difficulties I face, I am very blessed.
 God has given me a wonderful family and blessings beyond what I deserve.

 Meet the Family

-God has entrusted two precious children, William and Adelaide, to our care.
+God has entrusted three precious children, William, Adelaide, and Stafford to our care.
 They brighten my days while simultaneously wearing me out!
 I wouldn’t trade them for anything.

 Cranberry Tea Time

 On this blog you will find me chatting about my family, my health, life with a disability, and the God I love and serve.
 I want to share the hope and joy that I have in the midst of momentary troubles.
-I invite you to chat back at me in the comments.
-I love hearing from my blog readers, and I appreciate the encouragement that you give to me.
+I invite you to chat with me in the comment section if you wish.
+I love hearing from my blog readers!

 Life with a Chronic Illness